thomasfla/parametric-terrain-generator/README.md

-# issac-terrain-generator
+# Parametric Terrain Generator

-Generating parametric terrains for robot policy learning using trimesh in python.
+Generating parametric terrains for robot policy learning using the Trimesh library in Python.

-The terrains are constrains to be at altitude 0 near the edges, and have a center flat platform to start the robots on.
+The terrains are constrained to be at altitude 0 near the edges, and have a center flat platform to start the robots on.

 ## examples
 <p float="middle">